ccfd/presentation-template/README.md

 \end{frame}
 ```
 Note that the frame is marked `[fragile]`.
-You will also need to invoke LuaLaTex with the `shell-escape` flag.
+You will also need to invoke LuaLaTex with the `-shell-escape` flag.
 In TexMaker, this can be configured in `Options -> Configure TexMaker -> Commands -> LuaLatex`.

 ## License